vanbwodonk/linkit-smart-7688-feed/README.md

-# linkit-smart-LEDE-feed
+# linkit-smart-LEDE-feeds
-Feeds linkit smart 7688 for Lede 17.01
+Feeds LEDE 17.01.4 for linkit smart 7688

 # Build the firmware from sources